MSI Spatium M480 Play review

 FirmwareEIFM31.4

-The drive can also be used PCs, and we highly rate this flexible feature.
+The drive can also be used on PCs, and we highly rate this flexible feature.

 ComponentSpecification